Breeding-Insight/bi-docker-stack/README.md

 Private values used in each environment are stored in Lastpass and are never placed in docker-compose.yml and never committed to the repo.
-At the root level of the repo locally create a file called .env and save the Lastpass contents for "bi-api secrets" in this file.
+At the root level of the repo locally create a file called `.env` (a template exists named `.env.template`) and save the Lastpass contents for "bi-api secrets" in this file.

 # Run